kra-mo/cartridges/docs/game_id.json.md

 The executable to run when launching a game.

 If the source has a URL handler, using that is preferred.
-In that case, the value should be `["xdg-open", "url://example/url"]` for Linux and `["start", "url://example/url"]` for Windows.
+In that case, the value should be `"xdg-open url://example/url"` for Linux and `"start url://example/url"` for Windows.

-Stored as either a string or an argument vector to be passed to the shell through [subprocess.Popen](https://docs.python.org/3/library/subprocess.html#popen-constructor).
+Stored as either a string (preferred) or an argument vector to be passed to the shell through [subprocess.Popen](https://docs.python.org/3/library/subprocess.html#popen-constructor).

 ### game_id